JNRowe/upoints/doc/geolocation_and_pathcross.rst

 Calculating the Great-circle distance between the two coordinates is relatively easy.
-I've hacked together a really simple Python module called :mod:`upoints` that allows you to calculate the distance between two points on Earth(or any other approximately spherical body with a few minor changes).
+I've hacked together a really simple Python module called |modref| that allows you to calculate the distance between two points on Earth(or any other approximately spherical body with a few minor changes).
 It offers the Law of Cosines and haversine methods for calculating the distance, because they're the two I happen to know.